-1412.
-In Report No. 75/02 dated December 27, 2002, the IACHR concluded that the State failed to ensure the Danns' right to property under conditions of equality contrary to Articles II, XVIII and XXIII of the American Declaration in connection with their claims to property rights in the Western Shoshone ancestral lands.

-1. Provide Mary and Carrie Dann with an effective remedy, which includes adopting the legislative or other measures necessary to ensure respect for the Danns' right to property in accordance with Articles II, XVIII and XXIII of the American Declaration in connection with their claims to property rights in the Western Shoshone ancestral lands.

-2. Review its laws, procedures and practices to ensure that the property rights of indigenous persons are determined in accordance with the rights established in the American Declaration, including Articles II, XVIII and XXIII of the Declaration.
+- 1820.
+In Report No. 75/02 dated December 27, 2002, the IACHR concluded that the State failed to ensure the Danns' right to property under conditions of equality contrary to Articles II, XVIII and XXIII of the American Declaration in connection with their claims to property rights in the Western Shoshone ancestral lands. - 1821.
+The IACHR issued the following recommendations to the State: - 1.
+Provide Mary and Carrie Dann with an effective remedy, which includes adopting the legislative or other measures necessary to ensure respect for the Danns' right to property in accordance with Articles II, XVIII and XXIII of the American Declaration in connection with their claims to property rights in the Western Shoshone ancestral lands. - 2.
+Review its laws, procedures and practices to ensure that the property rights of indigenous persons are determined in accordance with the rights established in the American Declaration, including Articles II, XVIII and XXIII of the Declaration. - 1822.

-1414.
 The petitioners reported on November 23, 2013, that the State has made no efforts to comply with the recommendations.
 They also highlighted that the United States has continued to allow destructive resource extraction activities on the ancestral lands of the Western Shoshone with no attempt to sit down and resolve the long standing and ongoing human rights violations identified in its Merits Report.
-They requested additional intervention by the Commission to conduct an on-site visit and to recommend a training workshop for public officials on the international human rights of indigenous peoples.
+They requested additional intervention by the Commission to conduct an on-site visit and to recommend a training workshop for public officials on the international human rights of indigenous peoples. - 1823.

-1415.
 For its part, the State reiterated on February 2, 2015 its earlier responses regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR.
-The State also reiterated that it declines the recommendations of the Commission.

-1416.
-On September 28, 2015, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
-The parties did not submit information on compliance with the recommendations set forth above.
+The State also reiterated that it declines the recommendations of the Commission. - 1824.
+On September 28, 2015 and on October 12, 2016, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
+The parties did not submit information on compliance with the recommendations set forth above. - 1825.
+On November 2, 2016, the petitioners reported that the State has not moved forward in compliance with the recommendations and asked the Commission to conduct a country visit and training for public officials on international human rights law and the rights of indigenous peoples. - 1826.
+The State did not submit information on compliance with the recommendations referenced above. - 1827.

-1417.
 Therefore, the Commission reiterates that compliance with its recommendations set forth in Report No. 75/02 remains pending.
 Therefore, it will continue to monitor compliance with its recommendations.